 electronic devices are not allowed.

 For midterms, discussions will be in the following week.
-For the Final exam, it will be on January 10.
+For the Final exam, it will be at ?? on ?? (room ??, CSIE building).

 30% homework, 70% Exam. (tentative)

 Some (usually 10%) may fail if they don't work hard.